Welcome to our research pages. You will find that we are inter-disciplinary, collaborative, creative and critical.

 Our key strengths are the work of our staff in digital culture, media and persuasive communication and creative theory and practice (practice-as-research).

 We have a thriving and friendly research culture.
-Our weekly research series, Media Sandwich, features Bangor colleagues, postgraduate students, and researchers and practitioners from across the UK and beyond in a supportive, if critical, environment.
+Our weekly research series features Bangor colleagues, postgraduate students, and researchers and practitioners from across the UK and beyond in a supportive, if critical, environment.
 We also invite special guests, visiting scholars, and others to present on their research and practice.